solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 ## Testing EPiServer-specific code

 When working with EPiServer websites, I've noticed that large parts of the code tend to be tightly tied to the EPiServer content repository, either by creating and saving content, or by traversing the content tree.
-This should apply to other CMS systems as well, and to any other complex software platform.
+To some extent, this should apply to other CMS systems as well, and to any other complex software framework.
-The main problem with testing such code is that, similar to having a database backend, initializing the whole system complicates the tests unnecessarily and can't be considered very testable.
+Testing against the full CMS is slow and fragile - there's simply too much initialization and too many moving parts.

 The content repository (*IContentRepository*), as well as most of the core types in EPiServer, are nowadays provided as interfaces, so mocking them either by hand or by using a mock framework (such as [Moq](https://github.com/Moq/moq4)) is fairly easy.